richardcrng/conspiracy-rtdb/README.md

 The results will be declared so that you can see how people voted, what role they had, and whether or not they are a winner.

 *In the event of a Conspiracy*:
-- The sole Innocent wins and the Conspirators lose if the Innocent votes 'Conspiracy'
+- If the sole Innocent votes 'Conspiracy', they win and the Conspirators all lose; and
-- The sole Innocent loses and the Conspirators win if the Innocent votes 'No Conspiracy'
+- If the sole Innocent votes 'No Conspiracy', they lose and the Conspirators all win.

 *In the event of No Conspiracy*:
-- Every player who votes 'No Conspiracy' wins
+- Every player who votes 'No Conspiracy' wins; and
-- Every player who votes 'Conspiracy' loses
+- Every player who votes 'Conspiracy' loses.

+It is possible for all players to lose and for all players to win!

 ## FAQs
 ### Isn't part of the fun playing with your friends in person?